 If Blue North Fisheries’ or a fellow crewmember’s negligence caused your injury, you might be entitled to additional compensation under the Jones Act.
 The Jones Act obligates your employer to provide a safe workplace to its workers.
 For example, there must be safety procedures in place, crew members must be trained, and all equipment must be properly maintained.
 The damages available under the Jones Act are much more extensive than typical workers’ compensation.
 Injured seamen may be entitled to receive damages for pain and suffering, disability, disfigurement, lost past and future wages, and medical expenses, among others.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Blue North Fisheries.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.